SIEM vs SOC: How to Make Your Threat Detection More Effective with a Managed Security Provider

 Most pre-loaded alerts are a mix of high and low fidelity.
 However, they are not holistic in finding most threats, they often do not correlate with each other (i.e. tie seemingly disparate events together to identify a real threat), and they rarely perform behavioral analysis where they baseline normal behaviors overtime and alert when behavior is anomalous.
 This leaves significant gaps in breach detection.

 The other issue with alerts is one of volume.
-With that many logs being generated and the amount of activity performed across the enterprise on the network, thousands to hundreds of thousands alerts are going to be generated.
+With so many logs being generated and the amount of activity performed across the enterprise on the network, thousands to hundreds of thousands alerts are going to be generated.
 For average-sized security teams, it is near impossible to triage all of them, even if they are already classified as critical, high, moderate, or low.
-Just the number of critical and high alerts are often too much to go through.
+Just the number of daily critical and high alerts are often too much for a team to even read through.

 The “Right Question” Problem